BND Hamburger Icon

 According to Bill Pawlak, president of the product research company 15 Degrees, to create an IVR system that helps a business and its customers, business owners must consider why users call the system.

-For example, if 80 percent of daily callers want to create new, stronger passwords, an option for new passwords should be one of the first menu choices.
+For example, if 80 percent of daily callers want to create new, stronger passwords for their account on your online store, an option for new passwords should be one of the first menu choices.
 “You want to organize information so it is useful to the end user, not necessarily the company,” Pawlak explained.

 Pawlak believes businesses should focus on three primary categories when designing an IVR system: menu options, navigation and language.